Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Related Work

 \subsection{Diffusion Models}

 The Diffusion Model~\cite{sohl2015deep} was initially employed to mitigate Gaussian noise applied continuously to training images and can be conceived as a series of denoising autoencoders.
-The advent of Denoising Diffusion Probabilistic Models (DDPM)~\cite{ho2020denoising} propelled the utilization of diffusion models for image generation into the mainstream.
-Subsequent advancements, exemplified by Denoising Diffusion Implicit Models (DDIM)~\cite{song2020denoising}, substantially accelerated sampling speeds while effecting directed generation from random noise to samples, facilitating subsequent research in image editing.
+The advent of Denoising Diffusion Probabilistic Models~\cite{ho2020denoising} propelled the utilization of diffusion models for image generation into the mainstream.
+Subsequent advancements, exemplified by Denoising Diffusion Implicit Models~\cite{song2020denoising}, substantially accelerated sampling speeds while effecting directed generation from random noise to samples, facilitating subsequent research in image editing.
 Dhariwal and Nichol first introduced Classifier Guidance Diffusion~\cite{dhariwal2021diffusion}, substantiating the superiority of diffusion models over GANs in image generation tasks.
 Classifier-Free Diffusion Guidance~\cite{ho2021classifier} then achieved a balance between sample quality and diversity during image generation.
 Building upon prior work, GLIDE~\cite{nichol2022glide} initiated using text as a conditional guide for image generation in a classifier-free manner.
 DALLE-2~\cite{ramesh2022hierarchical}, building on the foundation laid by GLIDE, incorporated CLIP as a guiding factor, bringing diffusion models into the public eye.
-Subsequently, the field of image generation based on diffusion models experienced a surge, with projects such as Imagen~\cite{saharia2022photorealistic} and Stable Diffusion~\cite{rombach2022high} emerging, prompting the gradual application of diffusion models in a broader range of tasks, including object detection~\cite{chen2023diffusiondet}, style transfer~\cite{wang2023stylediffusion}, image editing~\cite{li2024blip,brooks2023instructpix2pix,cheng2023general} and semantic segmentation~\cite{zbinden2023stochastic}.
-With the release of ControlNet~\cite{zhang2023adding}, the potential of diffusion models in various other domains is being further explored~\cite{croitoru2023diffusion}.
+Subsequently, the field of image generation based on diffusion models experienced a surge, with projects such as Imagen~\cite{saharia2022photorealistic} and Stable Diffusion~\cite{rombach2022high} emerging, prompting the gradual application of diffusion models in a broader range of tasks, including object detection~\cite{chen2023diffusiondet}, style transfer~\cite{wang2023stylediffusion}, image editing~\cite{li2024blip,brooks2023instructpix2pix,cheng2023general} and semantic segmentation~\cite{zbinden2023stochastic}. \resp{With the release of ControlNet~\cite{zhang2023adding} and IP-Adapter~\cite{ye2023ip}, the use of more diverse and richer conditions for image editing and customized image generation is gaining widespread exploration and application.}